Have you ever spent unnecessary time on a request, all because you & your colleagues weren’t on the same page? *raises hand*

 - not getting all the info we need the first time around,

-- getting the wrong info the first time around but not knowing it, OR…
+- getting the wrong info the first time around without knowing it, OR…

 - getting the right info, but it becomes the wrong info when someone forgets a detail.

-This wastes everyone’s time, because we either go back and forth with our colleagues, or we end up producing work that doesn’t quite fit the bill.
+This wastes time, causing us to either go back and forth with our colleagues or produce work that falls short.

 Your requestors aren’t the only ones with requirements!
-As the person doing the work, you get to decide what you need from others, too.
+As the person doing the work, you get to decide what you need from others.

-Some of those details will depend on the ask.
+Some details will depend on the ask.
 But at minimum, you’ll definitely need to know:

 - when your colleague needs to have this ready